Fuel dye: Fuel dye in Europe

+With the implementation decision (EU) 2022/197 by the European Commission, ACCUTRACE Plus, developed by Dow Chemical Company, replaced the Euromarker Solvent Yellow 124 dye on 18 January 2024.
+The new Accutrace dye is significantly more difficult to remove from gas oil than its predecessor.
+Consequently, the introduction of this new fuel dye is expected to reduce the illegal conversion of gas oil, subject to reduced taxation, into diesel fuel.
+Accutrace can be detected in trace amounts using gas chromatography, both in laboratory and field settings.
+Residues from both Accutrace and the previous Euromarker dyes persist in fuel tanks and filters long after the illegal gas oil has been discontinued.
+Thus, even months after switching to legitimate diesel fuel, traces of illegal gas oil use can still be identified.

 United Kingdom

 In the United Kingdom, "red diesel" is dyed gas oil for registered agricultural or construction vehicles such as tractors, excavators, cranes and some other non-road applications such as boats.
 Red diesel carries a significantly reduced tax levy compared to un-dyed diesel fuel used in ordinary road vehicles.
 As red diesel is widely available in the UK, the authorities regularly carry out roadside checks.
 Unauthorised use incurs heavy fines but despite this, spot checks have occasionally found as many as one in five motorists using red diesel.

-Red diesel can also be used in road vehicles which are registered as off road with the DVLA provided they are only used on private land.
+Red diesel can also be used in road vehicles which are registered as off-road with the DVLA provided they are only used on private land.
 On 14 July 2014, the European Commission announced it was referring the United Kingdom to the European Court of Justice over the use of red diesel in propelling private pleasure craft on water.
 It believed the UK was not properly applying EU regulations for the fiscal marking of fuels.

 On 18 November 2014, a new measure to combat fuel laundering was set to result in the illegal trade being "virtually eliminated" in the United Kingdom, according to HM Revenue and Customs.
 A new dye was introduced in April 2015 in the United Kingdom and the Republic of Ireland.

 Carbon offset red diesel

-Carbon offset red diesel is, as of 2014, available in the UK.
-It is marketed as an environmentally friendly alternative to regular red diesel.
-There is an extra cost incurred when purchasing carbon offset red diesel; however, some suppliers of the fuel are donating the extra cost to projects aimed at lowering carbon emissions, meaning they make no extra profit from the sale of the fuel.
+In 2014, Crown Oil became the first fuel supplier to begin offering their red diesel customers the opportunity to purchase carbon offset red diesel which is marketed as a more environmentally friendly alternative.
+With the additional costs incurred being used to purchase carbon credits, with projects aimed at lowering carbon emissions around the world, offering businesses a more sustainable way to use red diesel.